Classical shadows based on locally-entangled measurements

 We have shown that locally-entangled measurements can lead to substantial improvements in sample complexity for some Pauli estimation tasks.
 As a paradigmatic example, we have focused on two-qubit Bell measurements, Sec.~\ref{sec:bell}.
 These achieve an improved scaling of sample complexity $\propto 3^{k/2}$ with Pauli weight $k$ for many operators, while failing to learn others.
 Such trade-offs are unavoidable since the scaling $\sim 3^k$ of random Pauli shadows is optimal in general under a fixed set of local measurements~\cite{huang_predicting_2020} (i.e. it is not possible to do better for all Pauli operators); nonetheless, the trade-off can be advantageous for tasks of interest in quantum many-body physics such as the estimation of string operators or multi-point functions of local operators.

 We have further shown (Sec.~\ref{sec:quasi-bell}) that general two-qubit entangled bases make it possible to interpolate between Pauli and Bell measurements.
 This gives a family of tomographically-complete protocols that retain a favorable scaling of sample complexity in many cases, Eq.~\eqref{eq:shdn_delta_approx}.
-Finally, when allowing entanglement between $n>2$ qubits (Sec.~\ref{sec:ghz}), we have found that $n$-qubit GHZ measurements enable the estimation of certain `compatible' Pauli operators with even more advantageous scaling of the shadow norm, $\shadownorm{P}^2\sim (3/2)^k$ for large $n$, Eq.~\eqref{eq:ghz_scaling}.
-This scaling in $k$ is optimal for stabilizer measurements.
+Finally, when allowing entanglement between $n>2$ qubits (Sec.~\ref{sec:ghz}), we have found that the optimal basis is given by $n$-qubit GHZ states, which enable the estimation of certain `compatible' Pauli operators with even more advantageous scaling of the shadow norm, $\shadownorm{P}^2\sim (3/2)^k$ for large $n$, Eq.~\eqref{eq:ghz_scaling}.
+Our results are summarized in Table~\ref{tab:summary}.